 By 2023, the online food delivery market is projected to hit $137 billion globally.

 Food delivery has become an intrinsic part of our daily life whether it is pre-meal kits, ready-to-eat meals, and meal plans.
-Considering the growing food delivery market, it’s the best time to enter this market for starting your own food delivery business.
+Considering the growing food delivery competitive market, it’s the best time to enter this market for starting your own food delivery business.

 However, starting a new food delivery business from scratch is not child’s play as you will face many challenges like which food delivery business model is perfect, how can you provide the best customer service, and how can you effectively measure the success of your business?

-For that, you need to have a complete understanding of various food delivery business models available in the market to make a perfect decision.
+For that, you need to have a complete understanding of various on-demand food delivery models available in the market to make a perfect decision.
 To make things easier, we have discussed different business models for online food delivery businesses.

 Table of Contents